cratstarc/opndrive/docs/getting-started/quick-setup.md

 1. Create a free AWS account at [aws.amazon.com](https://aws.amazon.com)
 2. Create an S3 bucket (there's a free tier)
 3. Get your access keys from the AWS console
-4. Come back and connect through the OpnDrive UI
+4. Come back and connect through the Opndrive UI

 ## Troubleshooting